SShojaie/happiness_squad_ETL/README.md

 <br> <br>
 ## Final production database: <br>
 Relational database, postgreSQLPostgreSQL was selected as our production database for the following reasons:  <br>
 (1) SQL prioritises data integrity and outlining the relationships between the different variables obtained.
-As this is a continuation of our previous project, we have familiarity with the different data sources and the transformation steps thatwill be taken in order to prepare the data for loading into defined table schemata
+As this is a continuation of our previous project, we have familiarity with the different data sources and the transformation steps thatwill be taken in order to prepare the data for loading into defined table schemata<br>
-(2) Data sources are static and we do not expect the format of the data to change over time (3) SQL will allow us to map the data relationships between the different sources to obtain optimal table schemata for future data refreshes, analysis and consumption <br>
+(2) Data sources are static and we do not expect the format of the data to change over time<br>
+(3) SQL will allow us to map the data relationships between the different sources to obtain optimal table schemata for future data refreshes, analysis and consumption <br>

 ## Draft of tasks<br>